The Best Foods To Clean Arteries

 Brown Rice

-Another whole grain, brown rice can help lower cholesterol by binding to it in your digestive system and preventing it from being absorbed.
+Another whole grain, brown rice, can help lower cholesterol by binding to it in your digestive system and preventing it from being absorbed.

 Quinoa